g-adopt/g-adopt.github.io/docs/tutorials/mantle_convection/index.md

 4. Compute and interpret dynamic topography.
 5. Use adjoint methods to invert for unknown initial conditions.

-Whether you're new to mantle dynamics or ready to tackle state-of-the-art research problems, these tutorials provide a clear step-by-step path into mantle convection modelling with G-ADOPT.
+Whether you are new to mantle dynamics or ready to tackle state-of-the-art research problems, these tutorials provide a clear step-by-step path into mantle convection modelling with G-ADOPT.